sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 This section covers the handling and conversion of JSValue types.

 While in most cases it is possible to avoid using JSValues, Monoucha does not go out of its way to completely eliminate them.

 In particular, handling JSValues is unavoidable when:

-* You want to do something with `eval()`'s result
+* You want to do something with `eval()`'s result.
-* You need to call a QuickJS API not wrapped by Monoucha (e.g. JS function calls)
+* You need to call a QuickJS API not wrapped by Monoucha. (e.g. JS function calls)
-* You want a dynamically typed variable, e.g. for "union" types
+* You want a dynamically typed variable, e.g. for "union" types.

 ### Using raw JSValues

 When passing around raw JSValues, it is important to make sure you reference/unreference appropriately.
 For this, use the `JS_DupValue` and `JS_FreeValue` functions from QuickJS.
 (When you only have access to a `JSRuntime`, use the `JS_FreeValueRT` and `JS_DupValueRT` variants instead.)

 To get raw JSValues in `.jsfunc` (or similar) bound functions, you can simply set the desired parameter's type to `JSValue`.
 This way, you get a "borrowed" JSValue; to keep a reference to these after the function exits, reference them with `JS_DupValue` first.
 (Analogously, you do not have to free such JSValues as long as you don't call `JS_DupValue` on them, either.)

 Since JSValues need a JSContext to do anything useful, you may want to set the first parameter of such functions to a `JSContext` type; this passes the current JSContext on to the bound function.
 (For details, see [above](#jsfunc-regular-functions).)

 ### Using toJS